finbox-in/finbox-in.github.io/docs/device-connect/insights-api.md

 # DeviceConnect: Insights API

-FinBox DeviceConnect REST API enables **"server to server data"** fetching of customers' Android device data.
+FinBox DeviceConnect REST API enables **server to server data** fetching of customers' Android device data.
 The customer's data can be fetched using the `CUSTOMER_ID`.
 API accepts JSON-encoded request bodies, returns JSON-encoded responses.

 ::: warning NOTE
 Following will be shared by FinBox team at the time of integration: